-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators, Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators, Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators, Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators,
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 (3A) Self reflection rating on Parent and Family Engagement: Building Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators, Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators, Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators, Q1: Rate the LEA's progress in developing the capacity of staff (i.e. administrators,